thayton/thayton.github.io/_drafts/getting-amazon-ratings-for-library-books-with-javascript.md

   </div>
 {% endhighlight %}

-Within each div#results_cell lies the ISBN13 value for the book:
+Within each *div#results_cell* lies the ISBN13 value for the book:

 {% highlight xml %}
 <input value="9780672337383" type="hidden" class="isbnValue">
 {% endhighlight %}

-Now comes the meat of our extension.
-The code looks up the ISBN13 for each of the books in the results.
-Then it converts it to its corresponding ISBN10 number.
-Next a call is made to *getAmazonRating* which will find the books rating and reorder the book in the HTML results accordingly.
+This is the value we'll use to look books up on Amazon.
+But first we have to convert it to ISBN10 since that's what Amazon uses.
+Next, a call is made to *getAmazonRating* to scrape each book's rating on Amazon and then move the book's *result\_cell* div to appear before the other books that have a lower rating.

 {% highlight javascript %}
 /*